 The person identified as the Primary Contact at the top of the application should be the signee of the loan application.

 The Paycheck Protection Program Flexibility Act modified the terms of the loan and forgiveness.
-Read full details in our blog post on PPP forgiveness.
+Read our blog post on PPP forgiveness.

 Berkshire Bank is assisting new and existing clients with the PPP application.
 Please contact Karleen Porcena, VP and Relationship Manager of Berkshire Bank's My Banker Storefront, at kporcena@berkshirebank.com